gergelyhornyak/namizu/docs/Documentation.md

 - Using variable in the poll or not **(default)**
     - <variable,novariable>
-    - Default: contains no variables
+    - Plain: contains no variables
     - Variable: can be in poll question body or answers body, will be rendered during the edit stage
-- Prompt extra text from users or no comment **(default)**
-    - <prompt,noprompt>
-    - Extra text: users need to submit a short answer
-    - Nothing extra means answers are casual click buttons
 - Single **(default)** or multichoice
     - <single,multichoice>
     - Single: voters can only pick one answer